louisbarclay/nudge/privacy-policy.md

-# Privacy Policy for browser-extension-template
+# Privacy Policy for Nudge

+Nudge asks you for your email address.
+If you provide it, we'll store it on our database.

-No data or personal information is collected by browser-extension-template.
+No other information about you is collected.

-##### Contact

-If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact us](https://github.com/fregante/browser-extension-template/issues/new).